Skip to content

 - Provide emotional support to your child.

 - Celebrate and support their strengths and abilities.

-- Encourage your child to read out loud every day for 10-20 minutes, using text that is appropriate for their reading level.
+- Encourage your child to read out loud every day for 10-20 minutes.
+Use text that is appropriate for their reading level.
 If a child is in an intervention program, appropriate reading material may be provided.

-- If your child has a diagnosed reading (print) disability, apply for free access to downloadable audio-books through the Canadian Equitable Library Access program.
-In Ontario, contact your local libary to apply for access to CELA services.
-In Quebec, you must apply through the Service québécois du livre adapté (SQLA) using this form.
-With a CELA account, you can also apply for access to Bookshare, an American online library of over 200,000 titles, including New York Times bestsellers, novels, children’s books, mysteries, science fiction, nonfiction, foreign-language books.
+- If your child has a diagnosed reading (print) disability, apply for free access to downloadable audio and e-text books through the Centre for Equitable Library Access.
+In Ontario, sign up online with a library card at signup.celalibrary.ca or contact your public library for assistance.
+In Quebec, you must apply through the Service québécois du livre adapté (SQLA) using this form (specify on the form that you want CELA service).
+With a CELA account, you can also apply for free access to Bookshare, an American online library of over 200,000 titles, including New York Times bestsellers, novels, children’s books, mysteries, science fiction, nonfiction, foreign-language books.
 These books are read using text to speech software (ie. computer voice).

 - Encourage their participation in sports, music, arts or other activities that the student enjoys.

 - Talk to your child about learning disabilities at a developmentally appropriate level.

 - Encourage your child to advocate for themselves as he/she matures.